Lbeckdev/Lbeckdev/README.md

 in the process of learning Javascript.
 Regarding matters of education, I have studied mathematics at university, and very much enjoy working on challenging problems.
 I'm aiming at becoming a proficient front-end developer, creating responsive websites, as well as apps for the web and for mobile.

+Feel free to contact me if you want to know more.

+~Lukas

 <!---
 Lbeckdev/Lbeckdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.